Pop-Up Opera in Schools

 • OperaDelaware’s education programs provide quality arts education to under-served students in various Title 1 schools throughout Wilmington.

-• Highlands Arts Alliance (formerly the Warner-Shortlidge Arts Alliance): OperaDelaware helped to develop this long-term, comprehensive arts program that brings seven arts organizations together to adopt grades in under-served schools so that children will learn and grow through the expressive arts.
+• Red Clay Arts Alliance (formerly the Warner-Shortlidge Arts Alliance): OperaDelaware helped to develop this long-term, comprehensive arts program that brings arts organizations together to adopt grades in under-served schools so that children will learn and grow through the expressive arts.
+Led by OperaDelaware Company Artists, this in-class program combines lessons and activities to teach fundamental concepts of music, opera, theater, acting, and performance.

 • The Neighborhood Choir Initiative: In order to responsibly build our reach and impact in our neighborhoods, OperaDelaware formed a partnership with the Wilmington Children’s Chorus to provide an after-school program that offers beginning choral training to children in 3rd through 5th grades.
 We address the problem of getting the child to choir rehearsal by “bringing the choir to the child”.
 This satellite-site model creates smaller choirs based in community centers and schools throughout the area.